lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-5. Check to see if the application was requested to display the raw information (-r) and print it to the console if necessary.  command window.
-The we add the attribute object onto the stack of results.
+5. A check is made to see if the application was requested to display the raw information (-r) and print it to the console if necessary.

 ```cpp
          if (FLAGS_r) {